A Short Analysis of Emily Dickinson’s ‘I died for Beauty, but was scarce’

 These questions remain open, as in many of Emily Dickinson’s poems – ‘I died for Beauty’ generates discussion that must always remain open-ended.
 What sort of analysis seems right to you – and how much should we read into that word ‘failed’, and the relation between Dickinson’s poem and Keats’s?

 Discover more of Emily Dickinson’s best poetry with our discussion of her classic poem, ‘Because I could not stop for death’ and her ‘I heard a Fly buzz – when I died’.
+If you want to own all of Dickinson’s wonderful poetry in a single volume, you can: we recommend the Faber edition of her Complete Poems.

 Image: Black/white photograph of Emily Dickinson by William C. North (1846/7), Wikimedia Commons.